-The heme precursor protoporphyrin accumulates in the bone marrow and red blood cells.
+The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 People have severe skin pain and swelling soon after exposure to sunlight.